Skip to content

 Generally, you must keep all records for six years from the end of the accounting period after your business closes.
 However, if the HMRC enquires into your business activity during a certain tax year, you will have to keep all documents until the enquiry is over.

-You must keep some documentation for ten years rather than six if you operate a company.
+You must retain documentation for ten years, rather than six, if you operate a company.
 These include:

 • the company’s statutory books (you must keep the company’s register while your business was in operation);